argoproj/argo-cd/docs/developer-guide/contributing.md

 you should edit your `~/.kube/config` and modify the `server` option to point to your correct K8s API (as described above).

-### If using k3d to spin-up your Kubernetes cluster
+### Using k3d

+k3d is a lightweight wrapper to run [k3s](https://github.com/rancher/k3s), a minimal Kubernetes distribution, in docker.
 Because it's running in a docker container, you're dealing with docker's internal networking rules when using k3d.
-This is the cost of a fully self-contained, disposable k8s cluster.
+A typical Kubernetes cluster running on your local machine is part of the same network that you're on so you can access it using **kubectl**.
+However, a Kubernetes cluster running within a docker container (in this case, the one launched by make) cannot access 0.0.0.0 from inside the container itself, when 0.0.0.0 is a network resource outside the container itself (and/or the container's network).
+This is the cost of a fully self-contained, disposable Kubernetes cluster.
 The following steps should help with a successful `make verify-kube-connect` execution.

 1. Find the actual external IP of your host.
 You can do so by executing `ifconfig` on Mac/Linux and `ipconfig` on Windows.
 For most users, the following command works to find the IP address.